 We had mega heavy rain here in Edinburgh yesterday.
 It was awesome, in the truest sense of the word.
 Today, it was dry and sunny again so I went to the park down the road and a lake had appeared!
 It was totally amazing looking so I stopped to take a few photos.
 The entire place wasn’t under water, but part of the road and the playing fields were.
 It made me smile to see how much the birds were enjoying themselves.

 Being outdoors really helps me feel inspired, so it was lovely to do some thinking and planning for Car Thieves, my July Camp NaNoWriMo project.
-I’m twitching a little bit about it because although I already know some of the characters really well (they appeared in my January flash fiction project) and have a rough idea of the world the book is set in, I don’t actually have a solid story yet.
+I’m twitching a little bit about it because although I already know some of the characters really well and have a rough idea of the world the book is set in, I don’t actually have a solid story yet.

 The story for Stone Flowers Grow in Cold Places appeared pretty much fully formed one day while I was out for a walk, after spending weeks getting to know the characters and their world, so maybe that’s just how it works for me.
 Even though I can make myself sit down and write even when I’m not really feeling it, I find it hard to force a decent story.
 Instead of panicking (much) about only having three weeks until Camp NaNo, I’m going to get on with character profiles, location references and world details, and I’m sure the story will happen.

 Speaking of Stone Flowers, it’s been proof read and corrected, and has now had its final revision!
-I still have to make the cover, which I’m really excited about, and then I’ll figure out how to fit the release of the book in with the launch of my Patreon and writing Car Thieves over the next few months.
+I still have to make the cover, which I’m really excited about, and then I’ll figure out how to fit the release of the book in with writing Car Thieves over the next few months.
 Actually just having a finished manuscript feels absolutely incredible though, especially as it’s the longest single thing I’ve ever written.

 I hope you’re all having a great week so far ❤